FreedomWorks: History

+Activities

 Together with Americans for Prosperity, FreedomWorks played an important role in generating a significant part of the Tea Party movement and encouraging it to lay a focus on climate change denial.
 In 2009, FreedomWorks responded to the growing number of Tea Party protests across the United States, and became one of several groups active in the "Tea Party" tax protests.
 Three national conservative groups, FreedomWorks, Americans for Prosperity, and DontGo led the tea party movement in April 2009, according to The Atlantic magazine.
 FreedomWorks was a lead organizer of the September 12, 2009, Taxpayer March on Washington, also known as the 9/12 Tea Party.
 In February 2010, FreedomWorks, the FreedomWorks Foundation, and the FreedomWorks Political Action Committee were among the twelve most influential groups in the Tea Party movement, according to the National Journal.
 In September 2010, FreedomWorks was one of the top five most influential organizations in the Tea Party movement, according to The Washington Post.
 In 2009, FreedomWorks advocated for the defeat of Democratic-sponsored climate change legislation.
 In 2010, FreedomWorks helped organize Tea Party protests and passed fliers opposing national climate policy.
 FreedomWorks promoted the Contract from America, a Tea Party manifesto, which included planks in opposition to the Obama administration's initiatives on health care reform and cap and trade.
 FreedomWorks sponsored campaigns to block climate legislation as well as Obama's broader agenda.

-Among other activities, FreedomWorks runs boot camps for supporters of Republican candidates.
+Among other activities, FreedomWorks ran boot camps for supporters of Republican candidates.
 FreedomWorks spent over $10 million on the 2010 elections on campaign paraphernalia alone.
-The required reading list for new employees includes Saul Alinsky, Frédéric Bastiat and Ayn Rand.
-Rolling Stone and Talking Points Memo allege that FreedomWorks helps run the Tea Party Patriots.
-Tea Party Patriots denies this claim.
+The required reading list for new employees included Saul Alinsky, Frédéric Bastiat, and Ayn Rand.
+Rolling Stone and Talking Points Memo alleged that FreedomWorks helped run the Tea Party Patriots.
+Tea Party Patriots denied this claim.
 According to a 2010 article in The New York Times, FreedomWorks "has done more than any other organization to build the Tea Party movement".

 In the 2010 congressional elections, FreedomWorks endorsed a number of candidates, including Marco Rubio, Pat Toomey, Mike Lee, and Rand Paul.
 In addition to the aforementioned United States Senate candidates, FreedomWorks endorsed 114 candidates for federal office, of whom seventy won election.
 An independent study performed by Brigham Young University showed that only FreedomWorks's endorsement had a statistically significant impact on the success of a candidate in the election.

 In 2011, FreedomWorks ran a number of campaigns targeted at corporate rent-seeking behavior.
 FreedomWorks ran a campaign with the goal of getting Duke Energy to fire their CEO Jim Rodgers, accusing Duke Energy of lobbying for a "progressive agenda" to ensure that the company would receive green energy subsidies.